ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-ca.md

 ## LoadBalancer

-We are currently offering OVHcloud Managed Kubernetes LoadBalancer service as a free preview, until the end of summer 2020.
+Based on a new highly-available infrastructure since late May  2020, the external load-balancer included in Managed Kubernetes Service is currently offered free-of-charge until July 1st 2020.
-During the free preview there is a limit of 6 active `LoadBalancers` per cluster.
+There is a default quota of 16 external `LoadBalancers` per cluster.
 This limit can be exceptionally raised upon request though our support team.
-There is also a limit of __10 open ports__ on every `LoadBalancer`, and these ports must be in a range between __1 and 49151__.
+There is also a limit of __10 open ports__ on every `LoadBalancer`, and these ports must be in a range between __6 and 65535__.
+(Additonally, node-ports are using default range of 30000 - 32767 , allowing you to expose 2767 services/ports).

 ## OpenStack